moizzulfiqar24/Socket-Programming-In-Python-With-Audio-Broadcasting/README.md

 # Notes
 - For 'audio' mode, the server uses its microphone to broadcast audio, and the client uses its speakers to play the received audio.
 Therefore, the server and client machines should have a working microphone and speakers, respectively.
-- The program succesfully covers all points provided in instruction, as well as the bonus points

-# Student Info
-- Name: Moiz Zulfiqar
-- ERP ID: 24543